facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 ```

 This kind of approach is one of the alternatives you can use to avoid [Constant interface](https://en.wikipedia.org/wiki/Constant_interface) anti-pattern.
-And it brings us to the subject of interfaces.
+And precisely, it brings us to speak of interfaces.

 # Interface constants